 But we all say things that are not very thoughtful.
 Somedays it seems like the only time I open my mouth is to change feet.
 When I clue in that I have spouted-off, I almost always think back to my summers as a kid on my uncle's farm.
 Specifically, I remember a ceramic wall hanging with a folksy saying.
 I remember it because it was hung right by the door and on more than one occasion it was brought to my attention.
 It was a cartoon of a farmer on a tractor that was quite obviously out of control.
 The caption read:

 “Be sure your brain is in gear before engaging your mouth!”

-The tongue, the words we say are surprisingly powerful despite “Sticks and stones may break my bones but words will never hurt me!”
-The truth is many of us have been hurt by the careless words of others, and truth be told, we too have probably inflicted our fair share of hurtful words.
-Consider some ancient wisdom from a book called Proverbs - a compilation of many writers edited and compiled from 715 - 686 B.C:
+The words we say are surprisingly powerful despite “Sticks and stones may break my bones but words will never hurt me!” we are told as kids.
+The truth is many of us have been hurt by the careless words of others, and truth be told, we too have probably inflicted others with our fair share of hurtful words.
+Consider some ancient wisdom from a book called Proverbs - a compilation of many wisdom writers edited and compiled from 715 - 686 B.C:

 “Reckless words pierce like a sword, but the tongue of the wise brings healing.”
 Proverbs 12:18

 The tongue has the power of life and death, and those who love it will eat its fruit.
 Proverbs 18:21